Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 However, it still falls behind the optimal level businesses need today to acquire and nurture consumers across their channels.
 Here are some reasons why.

+Scale.
 A data-driven CX strategy requires managing exponentially more data as time goes by than IAM systems are designed to handle.
 This includes ensuring availability and performance during massive spikes in traffic.

+Data structure.
 To optimize omnichannel CX initiatives, brands need to activate a wide variety of customer data from multiple sources.
 However, IAM solutions rely primarily on highly structured, hierarchical databases and repositories.

-To deliver secure customer engagements, standards like SAML, using OpenID Connect, and OAuth secures high volume API transactions on both client and server sides.
+Security.
+Standards like SAML, using OpenID Connect, and OAuth secures high volume API transactions on both client and server sides.
 These standards aren’t always supported natively by legacy IAM solutions.

+Privacy and compliance.
 Exposure to regulatory risk has never been higher.
-GDPR, for example, sets fines as high as 20 million euros or up to 4% of a company’s total turnover revenue of the preceding fiscal year, whichever is higher.
+GDPR sets fines as high as 20 million euros or up to 4% of a company’s total turnover revenue of the preceding fiscal year, whichever is higher.
 China’s 2021 Personal Information Protection Law (PIPL) levies fines that are up to 5% of a company’s annual revenue.
+Most IAM systems don’t offer the consent and preference data management capabilities to address these regulations effectively.

 Teaming up with a CIAM solution specialist

-Increasingly, businesses are opting to hand off CIAM functionality to a provider who specializes in managing customer identities.
+Businesses also can opt to hand off CIAM functionality to a provider who specializes in managing customer identities.
 Best-of-breed cloud-based CIAM solutions are built with a focus on user experience, scalability, flexible implementation, and API- based security.

-In order to grow its business globally, FranklinCovey — a time management and executive training company — had to provide a one-of-a-kind experience while meeting customer demands.
-That required a deep understanding of its customers, which in turn required acquisition of customer data.
+In order to grow its business globally, FranklinCovey – a time management and executive training company – had to provide a one-of-a-kind experience while meeting customer demands.

 With multiple platforms available for clients to access customized content for professional development, the Salt Lake City-based company focused on finding a solution to satisfy data protection regulations and keep its users’ personal data secure.